Exhibits – Illinois

 The National Archives has an exhibit about women’s Suffrage – Rightfully Hers: American Women and the Vote.

 The Smithsonian Institution as a whole is highlighting women’s history with their HerStory project.

 The Library of Congress has an exhibit – Shall Not Be Denied – about the suffrage movement using materials from its collection.
-See more here – and in the special issue of the Library of Congress magazine in pdf format below.
+See more here.

 The U.S. Senate has an online exhibit that highlights its own history regarding women’s right to vote.